jmatsu/ngrok-autoload-config/README.md

 ~/x/project/a/b/c/ngrok.yml # working directory configuration
 ```

 Lower settings override the upper settings.
 So the strongest configuration is of the current working directory, and the weakest configuration will be the global configuration.
+This behavior relies on `ngrok`.

 NOTE: `ngrok-autoload-config` won't load `~/ngrok.yml` because it's the same to a global configuration.